Dash1704/CV/README.md

 - Full time police officer working as a first responder to 999 calls and then as a firearms officer protecting key sites in London, which involved staying calm under pressure and making decisions in stressful situations.
 - Worked in an investigative role, involving sound, evidence-based decision making and problem-solving, bringing perpetrators to justice.

-- Any experience relevent to software development
+- Strong team working and the ability to work calmly under pressure in a fast-paced environment.

 ## Skills